-Other terminal electron acceptors (TEAs) such as $SO_4^{2-}$ , relax toward natural variation over a longer timescale than oxygen.
-For EM1, our simulation predicts a sulfate relaxation time of 117 days with a 95 % confidence interval (CI) estimate between 92 days (lower CI) and 139 days (upper CI) days) while in the case of EM2, we estimate a sulfate relaxation time of 91 days caused by the differences in sediment characteristics and how their mineralization occurs over the sediment layer.
+Other terminal electron acceptors (TEAs), such as $SO_4^{2-}$ , relax toward natural variation over a longer timescale than oxygen.
+For EM1, our simulation predicts a sulfate relaxation time of 117 d with a 95 % confidence interval (CI) estimate between 92 d (lower CI) and 139 d (upper CI) while in the case of EM2, we estimate a sulfate relaxation time of 91 d with comparatively low temporal variability (lower CI-80 and upper CI-103 d).
+This difference in relaxation time is caused by the differences in sediment characteristics and how their mineralization occurs over the sediment layer.
 In the first scenario, organic-rich sediment is buried by less reactive new material.
 The buried sulfate fraction is reduced faster than in the new layer above and controls the short-term recovery.
 As the buried carbon stock depletes and the physical imprint of the flood deposition fades, the profile begins to revert to its pre-flood shape.
-The post-flood evolution for the second scenario (EM2),
+The post-flood evolution for the second scenario (EM2), on the other hand, differs in that the OM is consumed in the classical manner, with decreasing sulfate consumption with depth, caused by top-down control of the OM flux that adds OM to the sediment surface.